In the guide

 This guidance is for England and Wales

-Bread, cakes, savoury products, meat pies, sausage rolls, etc sold in the manner above must be marked with their name, details of irradiated or genetically modified ingredients, and any allergens that are present.
-Products that contain meat must state the percentage of the product that is made up by the meat (or meats if it contains more than one type).
+Bread, cakes, etc sold at a bakery must be marked with their name, details of irradiated or genetically modified ingredients, and any allergens that are present.

 Sometimes a 'customary name' may be used instead of a descriptive name.
 A customary name is a name that allows the product to be clearly distinguished from other similar products and is readily understood by UK consumers without further clarification - for example, Belgian bun, Chelsea bun, etc.